dtinth/pptraas/README.md

 # screenshotter

-A Google Cloud Function (gen 2) that runs a Puppeteer script and takes a screenshot of a webpage.
+A Google Cloud Function (gen 2) service that runs a Puppeteer script and takes a screenshot of a webpage.

 ## How to deploy